se-panfilov/vue-notifications/README.md

     notifications: {
       showLoginError: {
         message: 'Failed to authenticate',
-        type: 'error', //Also you can use VueNotifications.type.error instead of 'error'
+        type: 'error', //Also you can use VueNotifications.types.error instead of 'error'
         consoleMessage: 'let it be in console',
         consoleMessage2: 'let it be in console too',
         //etc